 - Protein Power: Protein has many functions in our body (and it is not only for muscle growth. :P).
 So, after water, protein occupies most of our body weight since it is present in muscles, hair, nails, organs, and ligaments.
 Neurons in the human brain are essentially made of fat.
 Still, they communicate via protein, making it more evident why protein is an essential part of the diet.
 Amino acids(building blocks of protein) help regulate your thoughts and feelings.
 What you eat greatly influences which nerve chemicals will be dominant in your brain, affecting how you feel.
 Make sure you add some protein to your diet through food like lean meat, fish, dairy products, seeds of leafy amaranth, soy products, quinoa, etc. So, the brain requires carbohydrates for fuel and other nutrients for maintaining and repairing brain cells.

 - Healthy Fats: Fats are also an essential part of our diet, creating an overall impact on physical and mental health.
 The human brain is nearly 60 % fat.
 Healthy fats promote the healthy functioning of the brain.
-Eating a low-fat diet and fatty junk foods are linked with an increased risk of depression.
+Eating a low-fat diet and fatty junk foods can increase the risk of depression.
 Omega-3 and Omega-6 fats are essential for the brain.
 So, add healthy fats found in fatty fish, flaxseeds, walnuts, soybeans, peanuts, almonds, etc., to your diet.

 These three macronutrients can together help in keeping the brain healthy.
 Let’s check out other ways through which food creates an impact on mental health.